 I see “Wax” mentioned – what is it?

 Wax is a web-based word processor that started its life at Coko.
 After some thought we moved Wax to another organisation, also founded by Adam Hyde – Cabbage Tree Labs.
+The ‘Labs’ was also merged into the Coko site mid 2021.

 Why open source?